 Who can help you at Mohawk

 CTL is your one stop for all assistance.
-Curriculum faculty can assist with the course design that the Learning Plan reflects.
-Your MyCanvas team of Educational Technology Specialists can troubleshoot the templates and assist with tools to optimize your weekly/modular tasks and resources.
+Curriculum & Program Quality Consultants (CPQC) can assist with the course design that the Learning Plan reflects.
+Your MyCanvas team of Educational Technology Specialists (ETS) can troubleshoot the templates and assist with tools to optimize your weekly/modular tasks and resources.

 Ask to view a colleague’s Learning Plan or develop yours together!